Scott Anderson (writer)

 Scott Anderson (born 1959) is an American writer, novelist, non-fiction author, and war correspondent.
 He has authored non-fiction books including Lawrence in Arabia, The Man Who Tried to Save the World, and War Zones, as well as the novels Triage and Moonlight Hotel.
 He is a frequent contributor to the New York Times Magazine, GQ, Esquire, Men's Journal, Vanity Fair and other publications.

 Early life and education

-Anderson was born in Sebastopol, California and he has a brother and three sister.
+Anderson was born in Sebastopol, California and he has a brother and three sisters.
 His brother is the author Jon Lee Anderson, and his sister Michelle is also a writer.
 He grew up in East Asia, primarily in Taiwan and Korea, where his father was an agricultural advisor for the American government.
 When asked about his father's experience and how this relates to his own career, in a 2006 interview with New York magazine, Anderson said "I saw his frustrations with projects that were often just boondoggles mandated by the government."
 After spending a year traveling from Europe to India with his father, Anderson went to high school in Gainesville, Florida.
 He received an M.F.A in Creative Writing from the University of Iowa Writer's Workshop.